pingcap/docs/dr-secondary-cluster.md

 #### Rebuild the primary and secondary clusters

-After the TiDB primary cluster recovers form a disaster or the primary cluster cannot be recovered temporarily, the TiDB cluster is fragile because only the secondary cluster is in service as the primary cluster.
+After the disaster encountered by the primary cluster is resolved or the primary cluster cannot be recovered temporarily, the TiDB cluster is fragile because only the secondary cluster is in service as the primary cluster.
 To maintain the reliability of the system, you need to rebuild the DR cluster.

 To rebuild the TiDB primary and secondary clusters, you can deploy a new cluster to form a new DR system.
 For details, see the following documents: